Celebration Days

 Where do I go at the beginning of my volunteer shift?

 You need to first check in and sign in for your shift.
-At check-in you will receive your volunteer shirt, a schedule, a map of campus, and your assigned school and their color.
-Check-in locations for each event are:
+At check-in, you will receive your volunteer shirt, a schedule, a map of campus, and your assigned school and their color.
+Check-in locations for the combined Celebration Day will be shared in April.
+Stay tuned for more information on the exact check-in locations and procedure.

 How will I recognize other volunteers?

-Volunteers will be given Celebration Day volunteer shirts.
+Volunteers will be given Celebration Day certificates.
 Elementary students and their chaperones will wear colored shirts that designate their school.

 How do I know what jobs I need to do?